-Some engineers believe that rapid prototyping and code-generation are too inefficient to target cost optimized controllers for volume production.
+Some engineers believe that rapid prototyping and code-generation are too inefficient to target cost-optimized controllers for volume production.
 They think it will increase their overhead which would force a more expensive processor and more memory.
 They believe you must hand-tweak software code and use the cheapest possible controller.

-Machine-generated code does not add costs, and is more accurate than human-generated code.
+Machine-generated code does not add costs and is more accurate than human-generated code.
 The repeatability of machine-generated code, combined with the optimizations it can perform, is often favorable to its human-generated counterpart.

 Raptor is built on The MathWorks proven code-generation technology which has continued to improve in quality and efficiency over the past fifteen years and provides a cost-effective way to accelerate your vehicle development.

 Most systems development projects we consult on (low to medium volume) involve conversations about the Nonrecurring Engineering Costs (NRE) because they factor heavily into the end system cost, particularly at these volumes.
-We advise our clients that it doesn’t make sense to spend extra budget on engineering just to shave a few dollars off the controller price.
+We advise our clients that it doesn’t make sense to spend an extra budget on engineering just to shave a few dollars off the controller price.

 Production-Ready Rapid Prototyping Tools In Action:

 A great example of our production-ready rapid prototyping tools in action is our work on the Walmart WAVE.